2016 BBWAA Career Excellence Award Winner Dan Shaughnessy

 “That Celtics team is the greatest team of all time, but Boston is all about the Red Sox, so I jumped on that beat,” Shaughnessy said.
 “I took over in the spring of 1986, and what a ride it was.”

 Shaughnessy documented the Red Sox’s run to the World Series and subsequent loss to the Mets, producing the book “One Strike Away” and later “The Curse of the Bambino.”
-The “Curse” was finally reversed in 2004, and – once again – Shaughnessy became the eyes and ears of Red Sox Nation.
+The “Curse” was finally reversed in 2004, and – once again – Shaughnessy provided the coverage and narrative.